spiral/docs/docs/en/cookbook/simple-chat.md

 ✔ Do you need the Sentry? > No
 ```

-If everything is installed correctly, you can open your application immediately by starting the server:
+Once the installation is complete, you can start the server and open your application immediately by running the
+following command:

 ```terminal
 cd realtime-chat